-6.5.
+- 5.4.
 Currently Leicestershire County Council and Nottingham City Council share an Oracle e-business platform to support a range of functions.
-These include procurement and payments to suppliers, billing and income from customers, financial budgeting and reporting, general ledger, HR processes, employee contract management, payroll and a range of statutory and business reporting capabilities.
+These include procurement and payments to suppliers, billing and income from customers, financial budgeting and reporting, general ledger, HR processes, employee contract management, payroll and a range of statutory and business reporting capabilities. - 5.5.

-- 6.6.
 It is well recognised across both Councils and within EMSS that the current Oracle implementation has a number of deficiencies which, if addressed, would be likely to deliver efficiency and effectiveness benefits to the Councils.
-A tender was concluded in 2017/18 to purchase the Oracle Cloud solution and it was expected that the system would be operational no later than April 2020. - 6.7.
-The expected key benefits are: - Be able to report from one single source of information, reliably, quickly and without manual intervention; - Improve the user experience, reduce the need for manual, paper-based processes and enable managers to have greater visibility of their financial and workforce information on-line; - Eliminate duplicate data processing; - Be accessible and easy to use; - Support a mobile and diverse workforce; - The ability to meet the Councils' ambition to commercialise the shared services operation. - Reduction in time to perform specific tasks and functions; - Reduction in external spend; - Reduction in the total cost of ownership (TCO) of the IT estate; - An improvement in management information; and, - A reduction in the risk of loss, error or fraud. - 6.8.
+A tender was concluded in 2017/18 to purchase the Oracle Cloud solution and it was expected that the system would be operational no later than April 2020. - 5.6.
+The expected key benefits are:

+- Be able to report from one single source of information, reliably, quickly and without manual intervention: - Improve the user experience, reduce the need for manual, paper-based processes and enable managers to have greater visibility of their financial and workforce information on-line; - Eliminate duplicate data processing; - Be accessible and easy to use; - Support a mobile and diverse workforce; - Reduction in time to perform specific tasks and functions; - Reduction in external spend; - Reduction in the total cost of ownership (TCO) of the IT estate; - An improvement in management information; and, - A reduction in the risk of loss, error or fraud. - 5.7.
 During 2019-20 the Partners undertook preparations to upgrade the system.
 These preparations were paused near to implementation date due to the Covid-19 emergency.
-Nottingham City Council's migration to the new platform is now proposed to take place in 2021, however this will result in additional costs.
+Nottingham City Council's migration to the new platform is now proposed to take place in April 2021, however this will result in additional costs.